01-edu/public/subjects/real-time-forum/README.md

 #### Private Messages

-Users will be able to send private messages to each other, so you will need :
+Users will be able to send private messages to each other, so you will need to create a chat, where it will exist :

-- A section of the site to show who is online and able to talk to.
+- A section to show who is online and able to talk to:
+  - This section must be organized by the last message sent (just like discord), if the user is new and does not present messages you must organize it in alphabetic order.
   - The user must be able to send private messages to the users who are online
-- A section of the site that shows the people that the user already texted or that texted the user

-Both of these sections must be visible at all times, in every pages.
+  - This sections must be visible at all times, in every pages.

+- A section that when clicked on the user that you want to send a message, reloads the past messages.
+Messages that where already sent:
+  - For this you will have to be able to see the previous messages that you had with the user
+  - Reload the 10 last messages and when scrolled up to see more messages you must provide the user with 10 more messages. **Do not forget what you learned!! (`Throttle`, `Debounce`)**

+- Messages must have a specific format:
+  - A **`date`** that shows when the message was sent
+  - The **`user name`**, that identifies the user that sent the message

-As it is expected, the messages should work on real time, in other words, if a user sends a message, the other user should receive the notification of the new message without refreshing the page.
-Again this is possible through the use of WebSockets.
+As it is expected, the messages should work in real time, in other words, if a user sends a message, the other user should receive the notification of the new message without refreshing the page.
+Again this is possible through the usage of WebSockets in backend and frontend.

 This project will help you learn about: